particle-iot/docs/src/content/tutorials/asset-tracking/tracker-configuration.md

 - `:deviceId` with your Device ID that is set as a development device.
 - `:accessToken` with a product access token, described above.

-To restore the normal behavior, instead of using @testengine.json, use the backup schema you saved in the previous step.
+To restore the normal behavior, instead of using `@engine-schema.json`, use `@backup-schema.json` you saved in the previous step.

 Or, for product-wide configuration: